infracost/docs/docs/features/environment_variables.md

 ### INFRACOST_TERRAFORM_CLOUD_WORKSPACE
 For Terraform Enterprise/Cloud users, used if your Terraform Cloud workspace name is different from the Terraform workspace name.

-Only use if Infracost cannot infer the workspace name from the Terraform cloud block configuration.
-If you have a valid Terraform cloud block, e.g:
+Only use if Infracost cannot infer the workspace name from the Terraform Cloud block configuration.
+If you have a valid Terraform Cloud block (shown below), use `INFRACOST_TERRAFORM_WORKSPACE` instead.

 ```hcl
 terraform {